-Forbes writes about VR's influence on buyer reach in its article about VR in real estate, only they add another possibility to the mix.
-They posit that realtors would be able to allow their clients the ability to make custom changes to the home through the VR app, helping the user experience become more interactive, and giving clients a clearer vision of what it’d be like to live in the property.
+Forbes writes about VR's influence on buyer reach in its article about VR in real estate, but it adds another possibility to the mix: Using a VR app, realtors will soon be able to allow their clients to simulate custom changes they'd like to make to a potential home.
+This would makes processes like home-buying much more interactive, giving clients a clearer vision of what it'd be like to live in the property.

 Provide an Emotional Journey

-Honor Everywhere provides a virtual reality experience to terminally ill military veterans, allowing them to “visit” the war memorials in Washington D.C.
+Honor Everywhere provides a VR experience to terminally ill military veterans, allowing them to "visit" the war memorials in Washington D.C.
 Volunteers are bringing VR headsets into assisted-living centers to give to the veterans and let them enjoy the experience.

 Image via WTOP.com

-Although there’s nothing quite as unique as this cause, you can still find ways to take customers on an emotional journey through your own VR content.
+Although there's nothing quite as unique as VR made just for military veterans, you can still find ways to take customers on an emotional journey through your own VR content.

-“Emotional” doesn’t have to mean sadness: think in terms of what your audience is most passionate about and produce content that addresses those areas.
+"Emotional" doesn't have to mean sadness, though.
+Think in terms of what your audience is most passionate about and produce content that stimulates those passions.

-For example, if you’re writing a travel blog that doubles as an affiliate site, your goal is to truly sell the one-of-a-kind experience a customer will feel by purchasing your vacation package.
-Through the immersiveness of virtual reality, you can take effectively transport them to the beaches of Rio de Janiero, or atop the Eye of London in a millisecond of time.
+For example, if you're writing a travel blog that doubles as an affiliate site, your goal is to truly sell the one-of-a-kind experience a customer will feel by purchasing your vacation package.
+Through the immersion of VR, you can take effectively transport them to the beaches of Rio de Janiero, or atop the Eye of London in a millisecond of time.

-You can even take a page out of the always adventurous MythBusters’ playbook, and give consumers a first person tour of a wrecked ship that rests in shark-infested waters.
+You can even take a page out of the always adventurous MythBusters' playbook, and give consumers a first-person tour of a wrecked ship that rests in shark-infested waters.
+Experience it below.

-There’s nothing like a swim among sharks to rouse people's’ emotions.
+There's nothing like a swim among sharks to rouse people's fears ... er, rather, emotions.

 Embrace Your Location

-Offer them a virtual tour around your city, show them a famous landmark, take them to a special event.
-It’s mid-July at the time of this writing, so a San Diego company might want to show its audience around the floor of Comic Con, which takes place each summer in San Diego.
+Offer them a virtual tour around your city, show them a famous landmark, or take them to a special event.
+If a San Diego-based company is creating VR content in mid-July, for example, it might want to show its audience around the floor of Comic Con, which takes place each summer in San Diego.

-Perhaps the most underrated -- or under talked about -- aspect to content marketing is the cultivation of a community of users, many of whom can contribute their own content.
+Perhaps the most underrated -- or under talked about -- aspect of content marketing is the cultivation of a community of users, many of whom can contribute their own content.

 Thanks to tools like Facebook Spaces, Periscope, and now YouTube, your brand can easily integrate user-produced VR videos onto your website.